 It can design, convert the design to code, and control laser cutters or engravers with the generated program code.

 You can create new vector shapes using the offsetting, welding, and node editing features in LightBurn.
 So technically, it is CAD compatible.

 The designs you can create are limited, and it does not have all of the CAD features.

-It is a widely used laser engraver program for controlling laser machines because of its versatility and ability to run on Windows, Mac, and Linux OS.
+It is a widely used laser engraving software for controlling laser machines because of its versatility and ability to run on Windows, Mac, and Linux OS.

 Though a paid software, it is pretty affordable, and you can even try it free for 30 days.

-It requires internet for activation, authentication, and updates.
+It requires the internet for activation, authentication, and updates.
 Other than that, it can be used offline.